DavidTParks/dev-portfolio-2.0/content/blogs/5-nuxt-modules-to-use-in-your-next-project.md

 ---
-title: 5 Nuxt Modules to Use in Your Nuxt Project
+title: 5 Nuxt Modules to Use in Your Next Project
 subtitle: Powerful Nuxt modules you can use to enhance your site
 description: One of the best parts of Nuxt is its robust Module library.
 Modules allow you to extend Nuxt's core functionality and handle some powerful integrations.
 Here are five that I use in almost every project!
 category: Nuxt